 Find Available Housing

-The Ingham County Land bank often has affordable houses for sale and special programs to help interested home buyers.
-Click here to see homes currently for sale.
+Ingham County Land Bank homes for sale: The Ingham County Land bank has affordable houses for sale and special programs to help interested home buyers.
 You can also explore this GIS map to see all of the Land Bank’s properties.
 (Note: You will need to install the free Microsoft Silverlight program to see the GIS map.
 Follow the instructions on the page.)

 If you are in need of emergency shelter please contact the following service agencies for assistance: